ldenman/react-minesweeper/README.md

+# Minesweeper

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Main code

+You can find the main code files in the `src` directory

+`App`: the main application entrypoint
+`Board`: the Board React component
+`Tile`: the Tile React component
+`Helpers`: useful functions, mainly to manipulate the 2-dimensional data structure

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Fetches the project dependencies

 ### `yarn start`